spawaskar-cora/cora-docs/docs/forensics-anthro-guide/anomalies.md

 In this section we present the anomalies available within CoRA for assignment to individual specimens.
 Anomalies are organized by Bone

-!!! question "How can I add a new anomalies to CoRA?"
+!!! question "How can I add new anomalies to CoRA?"

     You can request new anomalies to be added to CoRA if the one you are looking for is not present by creating an issue on our [issue tracker].